surge-synthesizer/surge/README.md

 cmake --build build --config Release --target surge-staged-assets
 ```

-### Cross Compiling for aarch64
+### Cross-compiling for aarch64

-To cross compile for aarch64 us the cmake linux toolchain for aarch4, as shown in the azure pipeline here.
+To cross-compile for aarch64, use the CMake Linux toolchain for aarch64, as shown in the Azure pipeline here:

 ```
 cmake -Bignore/xc64 -DCMAKE_TOOLCHAIN_FILE=cmake/linux-aarch64-ubuntu-crosscompile-toolchain.cmake -DCMAKE_BUILD_TYPE=DEBUG -GNinja
 cmake --build ignore/xc64 --config Debug --target surge-headless
 ```

-Of course that toolchain makes specific choices.
-You can make other choices as long as (1) you set the CMAKE variable
+Of course, that toolchain makes specific choices.
+You can make other choices as long as (1) you set the CMake variable
-LINUX_ON_ARM and (2) you make sure your host and your target compiler are both 64 bit.
+`LINUX_ON_ARM` and (2) you make sure your host and your target compiler are both 64-bit.

-### Cross Compiling for macOS
+### Cross-compiling for macOS

-Surge cross compiles to macOS Intel from Linux and BSD.
+Surge cross-compiles to macOS Intel from Linux and BSD.

 1. Install [osxcross](https://github.com/tpoechtrager/osxcross).
 Make sure to also install the `libclang_rt` library
    built by their `build_compiler_rt.sh` script.